Confluex/zuul-spring-client/README.md

 <blockquote>
 Starting with v 1.4 of the zuul-spring-client, the namespace has been refactored to allow for PGP and PBE key configuration.
-The [older versions](https://github.com/mcantrell/zuul-spring-client/tree/1.3.x) will still work but do not support PGP.
+The <a href="https://github.com/mcantrell/zuul-spring-client/tree/1.3.x">older versions</a> will still work but do not support PGP.
 </blockquote>